xrdocs/ncs5500/_tutorials/chained-acl-for-ncs55xx-and-ncs5xx.md

 ![Screenshot 2020-09-21 at 5.39.29 PM.png]({{site.baseurl}}/images/Screenshot 2020-09-21 at 5.39.29 PM.png)

 Prior to the IOS-XR release 7.2.1, the packet filter (pfilter) only supported one ACL to be applied per direction and per protocol on any given interface.
-In a typical customer scenario, there are instances where they have ACL's applied on many interfaces (including physical and sub-interfaces).
-Most of the time it happens, many ACL's end up having similar ACE's.
+In live production networks, there are instances where they have ACL's applied on multiple interfaces (including physical and sub-interfaces) and most of the time it happens, many ACL's end up having similar ACE's.
 Consider an edge box of an ISP which has 2 sets of ACEs.
-One may be common ISP specific ACEs to protect ISP infrastructure as a whole and other would be interface specific ACEs which might be for blocking customer related address block.
-This is done to protect the ISP infrastructure against attacks by allowing only valid.
-To achieve this, we have to configure unique ACL per interface out of which most of the ACEs being common across all the ACLs on a box.
+One set may be common ISP specific ACE's to protect ISP's infrastructure as a whole and other would be interface specific ACE's which might be for blocking customer related address block.
+This is done to protect the ISP infrastructure against attacks by allowing only valid address blocks while denying the suspicious ones.
+To achieve this, we have to configure unique ACL per interface.
+By doing this we may end up having most of the ACE's being common across all the ACLs on a box.

 Modying ACL rules which are common to provider infrastructure will require changes to be done on each and every interface.
 This leads to manageability issues if there are any common ACL entries which are needed on every/most interface/interfaces.
 Also this ACL provisioning and modification can be very cumbersome for any operator or enterprise as any changes to the ACE results impacts every customer interface.
 Another important thing to note is, as we have unique ACL's per interface, it also wastes the valuable hardware resources, as the common ACEs are being replicated in all ACL's.

 To avoid the impact to multiple customer interface due to modifications, there have been multiple request to support a feature, which can help accomodate more than one ACL a single interface.
-The goal is to separate various types of ACLs for specific reasons, yet to apply both of them on the same interface, in a defined order.
+The goal is to separate various types of ACLs for specific reasons, yet apply both of them on the same interface, in a defined order.
 Therefore from IOS-XR release 7.2.1, we bring in the support for Chained ACL also known as Common ACL, across NCS55xx and NCS5xx portfolio.
 This feature will be supported on platforms having **Q-MX, Jericho, Jericho+ and Jericho2**.

 ![Screenshot 2020-09-21 at 2.00.16 PM.png]({{site.baseurl}}/images/Screenshot 2020-09-21 at 2.00.16 PM.png)